Job Description - Administrator, IT Applications Description View created on 03/04/2015

 Depending on area of assignment, experience with web application development may be required.

-Understanding of Relational Database Theory; Knowledge and experience with administering CollegeNET Resource 25 scheduling and software application, Remedy, Google Apps for Education, ID Works, SQL, and/or AIX application administration.
+Understanding of Relational Database Theory; Knowledge and experience with administering CollegeNET Resource 25 scheduling and software application, Remedy, Google Apps for Education, ID Works, a variety of third party applications, SQL and/or AIX application administration.

 Work safely and follow safety rules.
 Report unsafe working conditions and behavior.
 Take reasonable and prudent actions to prevent others from engaging in unsafe practices.